CarterN2000/Project-3/README.md

 ​
 ## Deployment
 ​
-The application is deployed and can be accessed at [Your Deployment URL].
+The application is deployed and can be accessed at [(https://allstarai.netlify.app/)].
 ​
 ## GitHub Repository
 ​